KiranJasvanee/OnlyPictures/README.md

     // ---------------------------------------------------
     // return the images you want to show.
-If you have URL strings, use next function instead of this.
+If you have URL's for images, use next function instead of this.
     // use .defaultPicture property to set placeholder image.
-This only work with local images. for dynamic images by URLs you can set placeholder image as I've shown in next function.
+This only work with local images. for URL's images we provided imageView instance, it's your responsibility to assign placeholder image in it.
+Check next function.
     // onlyPictures.defaultPicture = #imageLiteral(resourceName: "defaultProfilePicture")

     func pictureViews(index: Int) -> UIImage {